 A written transcript of the address is below:

-“Hi, I’m State Senator Patty Schachtner with this week’s Democratic Radio Address.
+“Hello, I am State Senator Patty Schachtner with this week’s Democratic radio address.